 Yeast infection causes

 In women, yeast infections are a common cause of vaginal burning, itching and discharge.
 Yeasts are found in the vagina of most women and can overgrow if the environment in the vagina changes.
-Antibiotic and steroid use is the most common reason for yeast overgrowth.
-But pregnancy, menstruation, sperm, diabetes, and contraceptive pills also can contribute to getting a yeast infection.
+Antibiotic and steroid use are common reasons for yeast overgrowth.
+But pregnancy, menstruation, sperm, diabetes, and contraceptive pills also can contribute to developing a yeast infection.
 Yeast infections are more common after menopause.

 In people who have a weakened immune system because of cancer treatments, steroids, or diseases such as AIDS, candidal infections can occur throughout the entire body and can be life-threatening.
 The blood, brain, eye, kidney and heart are often affected.
 The candidal fungus also can grow in the lungs, liver and spleen.
 Candida is the leading cause of oesophagitis, or inflammation in the throat, in people with AIDS.

-Use of devices implanted in the skin such as urinary catheters and IV drip equipment also provide access for the yeast to enter the body.
+Use of devices implanted in the placed into the body such as urinary catheters and IV drip equipment also provide access for the yeast to enter the body.
 Injecting drug users may inject the yeast directly into their bloodstream or deep tissues through dirty needles.